 Methamphetamine Addiction Treatment In El Paso

 So how do you treat someone who might seem completely lost to a drug?
 With the intensity of a meth addiction, the treatment will be no less intensive.
-There are several effective ways to treat a meth addiction, and according to the National Institute on Drug Abuse, a few of those ways are:
+There are several effective ways to treat a meth addiction, and according to the NIDA, a few of those ways are:

 “Behavioral therapies, such as cognitive-behavioral and contingency-management interventions.
 For example, the Matrix Model, a 16-week comprehensive behavioral treatment approach that combines behavioral therapy, family education, individual counseling, 12-Step support, drug testing, and encouragement for non-drug-related activities, has been shown to be effective in reducing methamphetamine abuse.”